TerriaJS/terriajs/doc/connecting-to-data/cross-origin-resource-sharing.md

 ## Specify an alternative proxy server URL

 The data service proxied by TerriaJS-Server is inherently public to any users.
 In the case that a data service must be restricted to certain authenticated users, use an alternative proxy server that enforces required access control.
-An alternative proxy URL should be provided via [ProxyUrlTraits](/lib/Traits/ProxyUrlTraits.ts).
+An alternative proxy URL should be provided by `proxyUrl` via [UrlMixin](/lib/ModelMixins/UrlMixin.ts).
 Ideally the hostname of server that provides non-public data service should be removed from `allowProxyFor` list.

-Currently only [SenapsLocationsCatalogItem](/lib/Models/SenapsLocationsCatalogItem.ts) has `ProxyUrlTraits`.
+Currently only [SenapsLocationsCatalogItem](/lib/Models/SenapsLocationsCatalogItem.ts) has `UrlMixin`.
 An example using alternative proxy URL `/api/v0/data/proxy/senaps-locations-as-private-record` to proxy senaps service at `https://senaps.io/api/sensor/v2` follows.

 ```
 {